erew123/alltalk_tts/README.md

 Github **discussions** on the BETA are [here in the discussion board](https://github.com/erew123/alltalk_tts/discussions/245)

-For issues, please open an issue ticket [here in the issues area](https://github.com/erew123/alltalk_tts/issues)
+For **Issues/Bugs/Support**, please open an issue ticket [here in the issues area](https://github.com/erew123/alltalk_tts/issues)

-**Please note, my available time has become VERY limited due to unexpected family commitments.**
+**Please note, my available time has become VERY limited due to unexpected family commitments.
+So please DYOR and refer to the TTS manufacturer (listed in the interface) for issues with their TTS engines.**

 #### If you are going to run the BETA, please read all the info below....